Babies, children, teens, young adults: join us for learning, thoughtful fun, and wonder!

-To download and print the Christian Education Registration Form for our Programs, click on this link –> REGISTRATION FORM FOR 2019-2020 SCHOOL YEAR
+To download and print the Christian Education Registration Form for our programs (open all year), click here: REGISTRATION FORM FOR SCHOOL YEAR

 8:00 am – Rite 1 spoken service, formal language – a quiet service

-9:45 am – preK-4th grade: gather for Godly Play in downstairs classrooms; children come upstairs to join in worship in time for Holy Communion.
+9:45 am – age 3-3rd grade: Godly Play in downstairs classrooms; after lessons, children come upstairs to join in worship in time for Holy Communion.
 Join any Sunday, no pre-registration needed.

 10:00 am – Rite II sung service, contemporary language – hymns, organ, choir.
 Babies and children are also welcome in church, any time, in the pews or their play space.

 Sunday morning Christian Education programs (September-May)

 Age 3-Grade 3: Godly Play.
 “I wonder. . .”
 Led by certified Godly Play teachers, children meet on Sundays at 9:45 in beautifully appointed classrooms.
 Based on Montessori principles, children creatively and imaginatively explore their faith through the stories and parables of the Bible.
 They build a lifelong relationship with religious language and enhance their spiritual experience though wonder and play.
 Children are welcome to join at any time.
 (Learn more at godlyplayfoundation.org.)

-5th-9th Grade: Weaving God’s Promises & more!
+4th-8th Grade (give or take!): Journey of Exploration & more!
 God’s promises of Salvation are woven into our lives.
-On the first three Sundays of each month, youth gather after worship at 11:30, to share and learn by exploring the Bible, Episcopal tradition, and everyday challenges.
-We use this specially prepared curriculum, which focuses on God’s unconditional love for us, and our call to love our neighbors as ourselves, as people of God.
-Youth are encouraged to REACT: Reflect/Relate, Express/Engage, Ask/Answer, Conceptualize/Create, Translate/Tell.
+After the 10am worship service, teens meet to share and learn by exploring the Bible, Episcopal tradition, and everyday challenges.
+Our lessons focus on God’s unconditional love for us, and our call to love our neighbors as ourselves, as people of God.
 Youth can join at any time; friends are always welcome.
-(Learn more at weavinggodspromises.org.)

-Youth Group for Middle School and High Schoolers (year-round)
+Youth Group: Middle School and High Schoolers (year-round)